Trumpism as a stress test for democracy - SWI swissinfo.ch

 Swiss example

-However, the frequency of Swiss referendums provides something of a “safety valve” to guard against pressuring building up too much from any faction or movement, he said.
+However, the frequency of Swiss referendums provides something of a “safety valve” to guard against pressuring building up too much from any faction or movement, said Swiss political scientist Jürg Steiner, a political science professor at the University of North Carolina.

 “Switzerland has some benefits, that the pressure is off to rebel against the establishment,” Steiner said.
 “In Switzerland, four times a year they can just decide on substantive matters, so if things go wrong they cannot blame the establishment.”